How to Create Tech Packs for Fashion: 7-Step Guide

 Adobe Illustrator

-Still the standard for technical sketches and fashion flats.
 Illustrator gives designers the control they need for detailed garment drawings and is often used to create visuals that get pulled into the tech pack.

 Microsoft Excel or Google Sheets

-PLM tools like Onbrand replace static files with live, editable tech packs.
-You can build tech packs using pre-set templates, upload sketches, manage spec sheets and materials, and track every update in one place.
-Collaboration happens in real time, so your team and vendors are always aligned, without digging through emails or re-exporting PDFs.
+You can build tech packs using pre-set tech pack templates, upload sketches, manage spec sheets and materials, and track every update in one place.

 What Not to Do When Creating a Tech Pack

-Missing or unclear measurements - Leaving out key sizing details or tolerances can result in poor fits.
+• Missing or unclear measurements – Leaving out key sizing details or tolerances can result in poor fits.
 Always double-check your spec sheet for exact measurements, especially in high-impact areas like shoulders, waist, or inseams.

-Inconsistent or outdated files - If you’re not using version control, small updates can get lost.
+• Inconsistent or outdated files – If you’re not using version control, small updates can get lost.
 Keep one master file and make sure everyone’s working from the latest version to avoid confusion.

-Vague technical sketches - Sketches that lack clarity or detail can cause misinterpretation.
+• Vague technical sketches – Sketches that lack clarity or detail can cause misinterpretation.
 Stick with professional flat sketches that show construction lines, seam placements, and any special features.

-Skipping packaging instructions - Overlooking folding or labeling requirements can hurt brand presentation and quality control.
+• Skipping packaging instructions – Overlooking folding or labeling requirements can hurt brand presentation and quality control.
 Add simple, clear packaging notes in your tech pack to guide final prep.

-Overcomplicating your first pack - Trying to include too much detail upfront can slow you down.
+• Overcomplicating your first pack – Trying to include too much detail upfront can slow you down.
 Focus on the essentials first, then build in more as needed.
 This helps reduce the learning curve while keeping your process consistent.

-Juggling tech packs across scattered spreadsheets, endless email threads, and outdated file versions isn’t just frustrating but also slows down production, increases errors, and drains valuable time from design teams.
-Fashion brands working in this way often spend more time fixing miscommunications than moving products forward.
+Managing tech packs through scattered spreadsheets, endless email threads, and outdated file versions slows down production, increases errors, and wastes valuable time for design teams.

 Create Professional Tech Packs in Minutes

-With Onbrand’s live templates and structured components, building consistent, factory-ready tech packs is fast and simple.
-Teams using Onbrand create tech packs up to 55% faster, keeping the focus on design instead of tedious data entry.
+Teams using Onbrand PLM create tech packs up to 55% faster, keeping the focus on design instead of tedious data entry.

-Always Up-to-Date, Always Accurate
+Always Up to Date, Always Accurate

 Say goodbye to exporting PDFs and endless email attachments.
-Onbrand’s live tech packs update instantly, ensuring your entire team and vendors always see the latest information.
-This eliminates costly production errors caused by outdated versions.
+Onbrand PLM’s live tech packs update instantly, making sure your entire team and vendors always see the latest information.

 Real-Time Collaboration, Zero Confusion

-Collaborate with your team, vendors, and stakeholders directly within the tech pack.
-Comments, live chats, and notifications keep communication centralized, clear, and organized, saving hours spent tracking down messages across email and chat apps.
+Comments, live chats, and notifications keep communication centralized, clear, and organized, saving hours spent tracking down messages in email and chat apps.

 Fast Onboarding and Immediate Impact

-Unlike legacy PLMs that require 6 to 24 months of setup and expensive customization, Onbrand gets your team running smoothly in just 2 to 4 weeks.
 With AI-powered data migration, you can start working with your real data from day one.
 No extra hires or delays.

 Effortless Version Control